+Background

+Georgia’s health system has been evolving since the country’s independence from the Soviet Union in 1991.
+The system was highly decentralized and extensively privatized under reforms implemented between 2007 to 2012.
+The health sector was deregulated and most Government spending on health was channeled through private insurance companies which covered services only for target groups such as people living under the poverty line, internally displaced populations, the military, children under five and older people; only about one third of the total population.
+The other two thirds of the population had access to very limited services through vertical programmes, had to buy private health insurance or had to pay for any service out-of-pocket when they used it.
+This had an impact on patients, whose out-of-pocket payments for health services were very high, leading to financial hardship for many people.
+It provided the rationale for the political decision to move towards universal health coverage.

+In 2013, the newly-elected Georgian Government introduced the Universal Health Care Programme, which led to unprecedented expansion in health service coverage.

+Nearly the entire population was entitled to publicly-financed health care.
+It was all made possible by a substantial and essential increase in public funding for the health system that was channeled through a single purchasing agency (the SSA).

+To make the health system financially sustainable in the longer term, the Government realized that it needed to use its limited resources more effectively.
+The 2016 WHO report on “Active purchasing for universal health coverage in Georgia: situation analysis and options for improvement”, provided key recommendations on how to integrate vertical programmes with UHC programmes and how to implement strategic purchasing.
+The report also suggested moving from a very detailed and complicated payment system with different tariff settings to a system which allowed for better standardization of payment cases, which could be applied to all UHC-program-funded inpatient care.

+As a result, Georgia started searching for efficient and transparent systems to strengthen the SSA’s role as a strategic purchaser of health services.

 Strong collaboration

-A strong partnership between MoIDPLHSA and the Universal Health Coverage (UHC) Partnership at WHO has led to greater capacity to improve the health financing system through strengthening the strategic purchasing and supporting implementation of the DRG.
+A strong partnership between the MoIDPLHSA and the UHC Partnership at WHO has led to greater capacity to improve the health financing system by strengthening the strategic purchasing and supporting implementation of the DRG.

-The UHC Partnership is a collaboration between WHO, the European Union and Luxemburg to support policy dialogue on national health policies, strategies and plans for UHC.
-The Partnership enabled the WHO Regional Office for Europe to scale up support to the Government of Georgia as it seeks to achieve UHC, focusing on the DRG and strategic purchasing.

 WHO worked with the MoIDPLHSA to develop the capacity of the Social Services Agency (the purchasing agency) to enhance efficiency in the organization and delivery of publicly-financed health services.
 “Technical assistance in the area of health system strengthening that includes work on introducing the DRG payment system is labour intensive.
-The WHO Country Office coordinated the work so it was delivered in a smooth, efficient and consolidated way,” said Marijan Ivanuša, WHO Representative, Georgia.
+The WHO Country Office coordinated the work so that it was delivered in a smooth, efficient and consolidated way,” said Marijan Ivanuša, WHO Representative, Georgia.

-So far, Georgia’s Universal Health Coverage Program is making good progress towards its goals of universal access without financial hardship.
-Evidence shows that the use of health services has increased, financial barriers which prevent people from accessing services have reduced, and financial protection for households has improved for services targeted by the Program.
+So far, Georgia’s Universal Health Coverage Programme is making good progress towards its goals of universal access to health services without financial hardship.
+Evidence shows that the use of health services has increased, financial barriers which prevent people from accessing services have been reduced, and financial protection for households has improved for services targeted by the Program.